peteash10/2017-body-of-work/words/1 - Opening Statement markdown.md

 *2nd draft: 15th September 2016.*

+[Pete Ashton](http://peteashton.com) Pete Ashton is a multimedia artist creating site-specific work.
+His practice explores the role of cameras as post-photographic data-capture devices.

-[Pete Ashton](http://peteashton.com) is exploring the computer programmes, algorithms and Artificial Intelligence (AI) systems[^AI] that inform our daily lives but are hidden or obscured from our comprehension[^Crawford].
-His practice uses ubiquitous cameras[^ubiquitous] and image analysis[^cv] to highlight the reach and biases of these complex systems and challenge the Silicon Valley orthodoxy of "one system fits all"[^onering] as multinational tech companies expand from Internet services into the Smart Cities arena[^smartcities].
+His new body of work will address the computer programmes, algorithms and Artificial Intelligence (AI) systems[^AI] that inform our daily lives but are hidden or obscured from our comprehension[^Crawford].

+His practice uses cameras a data-capture devices to highlight the reach and biases of these complex systems and challenge the Silicon Valley orthodoxy of "one system fits all"[^onering] as multinational tech companies expand from Internet services into the Smart Cities arena[^smartcities].

 This rise in the capabilities of corporate AI coincides with the turmoil of late-capitalism and failure of austerity policies which have ravaged cities like the artist's hometown of Birmingham[^austerity].
 As AI-powered systems are brought in to deliver efficiencies as much as services, Ashton's work highlights those parts of society which may suffer from a new digital divide[^Digidivide].